 When students learn how to be more socially aware, they are able to predict, engage in, and respond to social situations instead of just reacting or defaulting to canned behaviors.

-Most programs don't offer an opportunity for students to practice in authentic situations with peers.
+Most programs don't offer an opportunity for students to practice in authentic situations with similar peers.

 The lack of opportunity for practice makes it difficult for students to retain what they have learned!

 Traditional therapy settings, 1/1 services in school, and even structured pull-out programs typically don't have the ability or the opportunity to provide students with authentic, facilitated peer engagement.

 Without practice and social feedback, students are much more likely to revert back to what they were doing before.

 Students with social learning challenges tend to get two types of feedback from neurotypical peers:

 1) No feedback